Creating Parameters and Uploading Data for Self-Serve Access

 In the Navigator window, right-click on User Parameters and select Manage User Parameters.

 The Parameter Manager contains all of the user parameters in a workspace.
 This workspace only has the default parameters from when a reader and writer are added.
-Since we want to provide the user an option to upload a new water_service_area file, we should clean these parameters up.
+Since we want to give the user the option to upload a new water_service_area file, we should clean up these parameters.
 For more information on the Parameter Manager, see the Using the Parameter Manager article.

 UserParams.png